CQCL/pytket-docs/README.md

 If your work is on the topic of specific compilation tasks, it may be more appropriate to cite one of our other papers:

-- ["On the qubit routing problem"](https://doi.org/10.4230/LIPIcs.TQC.2019.5) for qubit placement (aka allocation, mapping) and routing (aka swap network insertion, connectivity solving).
+- ["On the qubit routing problem"](https://doi.org/10.4230/LIPIcs.TQC.2019.5) for qubit placement (aka allocation) and routing (aka swap network insertion, connectivity solving).
 - ["Phase Gadget Synthesis for Shallow Circuits"](https://doi.org/10.4204/EPTCS.318.13) for representing exponentiated Pauli operators in the ZX calculus and their circuit decompositions.
 - ["A Generic Compilation Strategy for the Unitary Coupled Cluster Ansatz"](https://arxiv.org/abs/2007.10515) for sequencing of terms in Trotterisation and Pauli diagonalisation.